abilalu/WeatherDashboard/README.md

 #Screenshot
 ![When you open the app it look like this](sc1.png)
-![When you enter the citeis it will show the forecast like this](sc2.png)
+![When you enter the citeis it will show the forecast like this](sc2.png) The link for the live application is: https://abilalu.github.io/WeatherDashboard/